blizzardfun/practice/README.md

 # practice
-This is for practicing python and using github
+This is for practicing python and github.
+Not for anything meaningful